aselshall/eds/README.md

 - Participation 10%
 - Assignments 30%
 - Term Project 30%
-- Fina Exam 30%
+- Final Exam 30%

 General notes
-- Grades Due from Faculty by Noon - Tuesday, 06 May 2025
-- If you are falling behind, consult the academic calendar for the last day to drop.
+- If you are falling behind, consult the [academic calendar](https://www.fgcu.edu/academics/academiccalendar/) for the last day to drop.
 - Incomplete grades are granted in exceptional circumstances (e.g., medical emergency)

 ## Participation and Attendance